Skip to Content

 Some best practices include:

-• All debris 10 cm or greater in diameter should be dry for at least two years or alternatively have 30% or less moisture content (you must keep a record of wood pile moisture content)
+• Branches 10 cm or greater in diameter should be dry for at least two years.
+Or have 30% or less moisture content (you must keep a record of wood pile moisture content).

-Campfires, residential fire pits and other outdoor wood burning appliances
+Campfires, residential fire pits and other wood burning appliances

 Unless a prohibition is in place, small campfires are permitted within the RDCO fire service areas in Ellison, Joe Rich, North Westside and Wilson's Landing as well as by the City of West Kelowna, District of Lake Country and District of Peachland.
 Check with your local fire department for any additional regulations, permits or fire bans.